 - WHAT your activity is

 - WHY it is important or different

 - WHO is taking part

 - WHEN and WHERE it will take place

-- HOW whānau can be involved.
+- HOW ākonga and whānau are involved.

-A key message may also be a 'call to action' - something you want people to do, e.g. 'if you think your child has an issue with bullying, talk to their class teacher first'.
+A key message may also be a 'call to action' - something you want people to do e.g. empower students to take the lead to prevent bullying.
+Students can download student action packs from bullyingfree.nz to get started.